 • Create a multimedia product on the issue under discussion.
 The creative (Power Point is not a 'creative' product) product should last for 75 minutes and should stimulate critical reflection and dialogue through the use of music, film, personal stories, interviews, newspaper clippings, photos, art, large/small group activities and/or any other relevant material or resources.
 Students must be cognizant of any copyright issues that may arise in the use of these materials and credit materials as appropriate.
 Work as a group on creating a draft outline and agenda and share with instructor electronically one week prior to seminar.
-All group members
+All group members should be prepared to help address edits and suggested changes from professor.
+All materials used in presentation must be viewed and approved by professor prior to their use.

-- should be prepared to help address edits and suggested changes from professor.
-All materials used in presentation must be viewed and approved by professor prior to their use. - Choose two readings that will add to their classmates' understanding of the subject and is related to the multimedia product.
-A link to these reading should be posted on BB after 2/14.
-ALL STUDENTS HAVE TO READ ASSIGNED READINGS FOR THE SEMINAR. - Provide a handout that will be posted electronically for classmates' use.
+- Choose two readings that will add to their classmates' understanding of the subject and is related to the multimedia product.
+A link to these reading should be posted on Discussion Board the week before the seminar.
+ALL STUDENTS HAVE TO READ ASSIGNED READINGS FOR THE SEMINAR. - Provide a handout that will be posted electronically for classmates' use after receiving the professor's approval.
 The handout may include links to resources that will further their understanding of the topic.
-The handout should be posted to Blackboard by the Sunday before the seminar date. - Assume a leadership role in the seminar preparation and presentation.
+The handout(s) should be posted to Discussion Board the day before the seminar. - Assume a leadership role in the seminar preparation and presentation.